fgahr/wuescrape/README.md

-# A Webscraper for Wuestudy Course Data
+# A Web Scraper for Wuestudy Course Data

 ## Installation